The importance of buying great businesses is something everyone knows, but few people actually execute on... or even really care about.

 That land represents a great business.
 Sure, I won't become a millionaire overnight, but the consistent returns year in and year out (plus the appreciation of the land) will surely make me more money over the long haul than will any Powerball hopes and dreams.

 Of course, you can't just buy any stock, hold it for years or decades, and expect to come out ahead.
 The market is littered with Enrons, Worldcoms and Lehman Brothers.
 Buying and holding these types of companies led to disaster.

 Instead, you have to hold the sort of companies that can be considered "the world's greatest businesses."

 The 12 traits of the world's greatest businesses should be familiar to longtime readers of my Top Stock Advisor premium newsletter.
 But they're so vital that I believe it's worth taking a look at them again.

 Here are the 12 characteristics that you need to look for when searching for the world's greatest businesses.
-I urge you to print this list.
-Put it next to your computer and refer to it before you buy any stock.
-There's little doubt it will make you a better investor.

 1) The world's greatest businesses sell their products at premium prices.
 This all comes down to brand loyalty.
 Apple (Nasdaq: AAPL) is a great example.
 Although cheaper alternatives exist, more people will pay a premium for one of Apple's products.
 Thanks to the power of its brands, Apple has generated some of the greatest returns in stock market history.
 By contrast, companies that compete solely on price are constantly under pressure to keep prices (and profit margins) low; otherwise, they risk losing customers.